neondatabase/neon-vercel-zapatos/README.md

 We implement a simple app that generates a JSON listing of the user's nearest 10 UNESCO World Heritage sites via IP geolocation (data copyright © 1992 – 2022 [UNESCO/World Heritage Centre](https://whc.unesco.org/en/syndication/)).

-Note: at the time of writing, there's a bug in `vercel dev` which causes a 500 error when you try to use Zapatos.
-We hope this will be fixed shortly.
-In the meantime, `vercel deploy` works fine.

 ## How it works